 Except as otherwise provided in the “Billing Rights Summary” part of your Statements, we are not responsible for any claim you might have regarding the purchases of goods or services made with your Card.

 If you are entitled to a refund for goods or services purchased with your Card, you will accept these refunds as credits to the purchase Segment of your Account.
 We do not control when a merchant sends us your refund.
 We will also have a reasonable amount of time after we receive your refund to process it.

 Your Statement will provide instructions for making payments, including the amounts due and the due date for receiving your payment.
 If applicable, your Statement will also include a minimum payment amount.
 To avoid a Late Payment Fee, you must pay us at least this minimum payment amount by the due date provided in the Statement.

-Your minimum payment will equal the greater of: $15 (or your full balance if it’s less than $15); 3% of your ending balance for the Statement; or the total amount of which you have exceeded your credit limit (if applicable).
+Your minimum payment will equal the greater of: $15 (or your full balance if it’s less than $15); 3% of your ending balance for the Statement; or the total amount by which you have exceeded your credit limit (if applicable).